bluccino/old-tutorial/README.md

 ![image](https://user-images.githubusercontent.com/17394277/145696286-a38c4422-be82-47da-837c-e6a5cef88d17.png)

-As the C++ code has 25 lines instead of 5 we will not call this code super-super-super simple, but the reader might agree that it would be still appropriate to call this Bluetooth Mesh app super-super simple.
+As the C++ code has 25 lines instead of 5 we will intentionally avoid to call this code super-super-super simple, but the reader might agree that we deal with a super-super simple Bluetooth Mesh app.
 What we see is a button object of class Button, a client object of class GooCli (generic OnOff client), a server object of class GooSrv (generic OnOff server).
 When the button is pressed the button module fires a message which by subscription of the button's when-callback will forward the OnOff message to the client.
 The client sends the message via Bluetooth channel to the server, which fires the received message to the server's when callback, which will forward the message to the LED module causing the LED going ON or OFF

 ## The Bluccino Effect